cusdulab/MLSF/v2013/README.md

 * `Ligand fingerprint.pdf` same as above, but substituting ligand fingerprint similarity instead.
 * `Pocket topology.pdf` same as above, but substituting pocket topology similarity instead.

+## Code
+This directory is currently empty and will contain source code and scripts implementing the partitioning of training data according to cutoff values and subsequently building MLR and RF models.

 ## References
-[1] HongjianL Li, Kam-Heung Sze, Gang Lu.
-Influence of data similarity on the scoring power of machine-learning scoring functions on PDBbind v2013.
+[1] Kam-Heung Sze, Zhiqiang Xiong, Jinlong Ma, Gang Lu, Wai-Yee Chan, Hongjian Li.
+Influence of data similarity on the scoring power of machine-learning scoring functions for docking.
 To be submitted to the 11th International Conference on Bioinformatics Models, Methods and Algorithms.